 Plastic is cheap and practical.
 We are children of the Plastic Age.
-Synthetics are able to remain in the ground and in waters for up to 500 years, and can thereby harm our hormonal system due to their often-unknown additives.
-Did you know you've got plastic in your blood?
-In his investigative motion-picture documentary, director Werner Boote shows that plastic has emerged to a global threat.
-He asks questions that concern all of us: Why don't we change our consumption behavior?
+Synthetics are able to remain in the ground and in waters for up to 500 years, and can harm our hormonal system due to their often-unknown additives.
+Did you know you’ve got plastic in your blood?
+In his investigative documentary, director Werner Boote shows that plastic has emerged as a global threat.
+He asks questions that concern all of us: Why don’t we change our consumption behavior?
 Why is the industry not reacting to apparent dangers?
 Who is held accountable for hills of garbage mounting in Deserts and Seas?
 Who wins in this game?
-And who
+And who loses?

 While summer is the busiest time of year at the box office, it's the weakest time of year on the home market.
 That said, this week isn't bad with a few high profile releases.
 Unfortunately for me, I'm still waiting on the screeners for several of these.
 As far as the best of the best is concerned, there are a few contenders for Pick of the Week, including the pair of Doctor Who releases.
 But in the end I went with The Illusionist on Blu-ray / DVD Combo Pack.